With the ever-increasing

 The option to add transactions to or expanding dimension in existing cubes have been Accelerator features for years.
 With the new version, the ability to build entirely new cubes from scratch based on any number of transaction tables and integrating both existing and user defined dimensions has been added.
 In the video example, I build a simple yet powerful Retail sales cube based on a Microsoft Dynamics AX 2012 R2 database.
 Adding calculated, virtual columns for use in measures and dimensions is also included in the demo.

 The new TARGIT Accelerators for Microsoft Dynamics AX and NAV are released and available for download.
-New versions for Microsoft Dynamics CRM and GP will be available mid-April.
+New versions for GP will be available mid-April.
 Accelerators are currently available in SQL Server 2005, 2008(+R2) and 2012 editions, and will of course be available for SQL Server 2014 upon release.